99zardoz/github.io/index.md

 ## Data analytics professional with software development experience
 ### [Email](mailto:jps1608@googlemail.com) jps1608@googlemail.com
 ### Current position
-I have over 20 years experience working as a software developer.
-I am looking to transition into a Data Analytics role and to enable this am taking the <a href="https://www.lse.ac.uk/study-at-lse/online-learning/courses/data-analytics">Data Analytics postgraduate career accelerator course</a> run by  <a href="https://www.lse.ac.uk/">LSE</a> and <a href="https://fourthrev.com/">FourthRev</a>.
+I am a data analyst excited by working with data and using it to deliver insights and solutions.
+I am currently studying on the <a href="https://www.lse.ac.uk/study-at-lse/online-learning/courses/data-analytics">Data Analytics postgraduate career accelerator course</a> run by  <a href="https://www.lse.ac.uk/">LSE</a> and <a href="https://fourthrev.com/">FourthRev</a>.
 This involves learning data analytics using Excel, SQL, Tableau, Python and R. <br> I used my recent career break to learn Power BI and gain Microsoft Power BI Data Analyst Associate certification. <br>
 In my previous development role I was involved with Agile web API development using C# , .net Core and SQL Server.
 I also have experience in .net Winforms applications. <br>
 I worked closely with key users throughout the business to make sure that applications delivered what was needed.<br>
 I have skills in SSIS, SSRS and SQL server database administration and also have experience of requirements gathering and 3rd line support.